An Inspired Education for an Evolving World

 An essential tool of 21st century education is authentic experience in a diverse community.
 Our students don’t read about diversity; they live in a community in which they interact both inside and outside of class with students and adults whose differences are reflective of Los Angeles and the global community.
 As Tony Wagner, an expert in residence at Harvard’s Innovation Lab and author of The Global Achievement Gap, points out, students need to be able to collaborate across differences to be prepared for careers, college, and citizenship in the 21st century.
 From the time our students step on to the campus, they begin to develop this essential capacity.
 In addition, the critical thinking and problem solving strategies students have in their backpack increase tenfold as a result of learning with diverse students and adults.

 None of these benefits can be realized without treating young people with respect and taking them seriously intellectually.
 Our founders hypothesized that “if you treat young people with respect, in an environment in which respect is at the very intellectual core of the curriculum and the soul of the institution, they will in turn produce good work and accept and respect each others’ difference.”
-New Roads, an embodiment of the aspirational promises of America, is going to be 20 in September--almost legal.
+New Roads, an embodiment of the aspirational promises of America, is nearing its 25th anniversary.
 Time has tested our founders’ hypothesis, and our solution is indisputable.
 We are still boldly here, preparing students for “whatever the situation calls for.”

 I invite you to visit our School to feel the vibe of this peerless, daring, and courageous independent school that offers its students an inspired education for an evolving world.